mingo

 Below is a description of how this library differs from the full MongoDB query engine.

-10. Custom function evaluation operators; $where, $function, and $accumulator, do not accept strings as the function body.
+5. Function evaluation operators; $where, $function, and $accumulator, do not accept strings as the function body.

 • Provides an alternative to writing custom code for transforming objects.

 • Validate MongoDB queries without running a server.
+See playground.

 • Well documented.
 MongoDB query language is among the best available and has great documentation.